ibm-hyperknowledge/hklib/README.md

 ### Get all repositories

-If you have a datasource object connected to a HKBase, you can get a list with all the repositories on that base with the following method:
+If you have a datasource object connected to an HKBase, you can get a list with all the repositories on that base with the following method:
 ```js
 datasource.getRepositories((err, data) =>
 {